-- A. "Accessory" shall have the meaning set forth in section 9-25.2 (A) of Title H of this chapter. - B. "Component or Part" shall have the meaning set forth in section 9-25.2 (D) of Title H of this chapter. - C. "Commissioner" shall mean the Commissioner of the Nassau County Department of Health. - D. "E-cigarette" shall mean any electronic device composed of a mouthpiece, heating element, battery and electronic circuits that provides a vapor of liquid nicotine and/or other substances mixed with propylene glycol to the user as he or she simulates smoking.
-This term shall include such devices whether they are manufactured as e-cigarettes, e-cigars, e-pipes or under any other product name.
+- A. "Accessory" shall have the meaning set forth in section 9-25.2 (A) of Title H of this chapter. - B. "Component or Part" shall have the meaning set forth in section 9-25.2(D) of Title H of this chapter. - C. "Commissioner" shall mean the Commissioner of the Nassau County Department of Health. - D. "E-cigarette" shall mean any electronic device composed of a mouthpiece, heating element, battery and electronic circuits that provides a vapor of liquid nicotine and/or other substances mixed with propylene glycol to the user as he or she simulates smoking.
+This term shall include such devices whether they are manufactured as e-cigarettes, e-cigars, e-pipes, or under any other product name.
 The term "E-cigarette" shall also include an "Electronic aerosol delivery system" as defined in section 9-25.2 (E) of Title H of this chapter.

-- E. "Enforcement officer" shall have the meaning set forth in section 9-25.2 (F) of Title H of this chapter. - F. "Tobacco Product" shall have the meaning set forth in section 9-25.2 (L) of Title H of this chapter.
+- E. "Enforcement officer" shall have the meaning set forth in section 9-25.2 (F) of Title H of this chapter and shall include any other employee the Nassau County Department of Consumer Affairs authorized to enforce this Title - F. "Tobacco Product" shall have the meaning set forth in section 9-25.2 (L) of Title H of this chapter.

-§9-25.13 Sale Restrictions.
+§ 9-25.13 Sale Restrictions.